Its-a-bit-random/QueR/docs/api-quer.md

 ```

 :::warning
-This is a temporary function for now and **MIGHT be removed in the future**
+This method might be removed in the future.
+However for now the Destroy method must be called when your done with a QueR object.
 :::

 Forces the QueR to flush and disconnect the internal Heartbeat connection.
 This also prevents new items being added to the QueR